LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview.md

 About half of you are taking the class online and the other half are taking it in person (the "hybird" modality).
 Here is how things will work for each group:

 - In-person: class will be a mix of lecture and assistance working on lab assignments.
-Attendance is part of the parrticipation grade for the class.
+Attendance is part of the participation grade for the class.
 (Lecture recordings will only be made available on request for excused absence from class.)
-- On-line: students can particpate in the class Zoom meeting or watch recordings of lectures.
+- On-line: students can particpate in the class [Zoom meeting](https://lanecc.zoom.us/j/98707016990) or watch recordings of lectures.
 The class participaiton grade will be based on either joining the class Zoom meeting or providing evidence of watching the lecture recordings.

 ## Announcements